HAVE YOUR SAY.

 Space may have been the final frontier.
 But for William Shatner, his trip to lower Earth orbit was more like a funeral.
 Per The Guardian,

+William Shatner expected he would achieve the โultimate catharsisโ after his historic flight into space.
+Instead, the voyage left him filled with grief, an โoverwhelming sadnessโ and a newfound appreciation for the beauty of Earth, the Star Trek actor has saidโฆ.
 "I love the mystery of the universe.
-I love all the questions that have come to us over thousands of years of exploration and hypotheses … but when I looked in the opposite direction, into space, there was no mystery, no majestic awe to behold … all I saw was death,” Shatner wrote…
+I love all the questions that have come to us over thousands of years of exploration and hypotheses โฆ but when I looked in the opposite direction, into space, there was no mystery, no majestic awe to behold โฆ all I saw was death,โ Shatner wroteโฆ But a year after touching down back to Earth, Shatner wrote in the excerpt: โI discovered that the beauty isnโt out there, itโs down here, with all of us.
+Leaving that behind made my connection to our tiny planet even more profound.

-“It was among the strongest feelings of grief I have ever encountered.
-The contrast between the vicious coldness of space and the warm nurturing of Earth below filled me with overwhelming sadness.”
+โIt was among the strongest feelings of grief I have ever encountered.
+The contrast between the vicious coldness of space and the warm nurturing of Earth below filled me with overwhelming sadness.โ

 Those are some profound statements.
 Truly. https://bit.ly/3EzfHt4